🇺🇸 Federal Income Tax Calculator

 There is an annual limit on how much you can contribute to your retirement funds.

-The maximum employee 401(k) contribution limit for tax year 2022 is $20,500 for those under 50 and $27,000 for others aged over 50 or older.
-For IRA contributions, the yearly limit is $6,000 ($7,000 if you’re age 50 or older) for tax year 2022.
+The maximum employee 401(k) contribution limit for the tax year 2022 is $20,500 for those under 50 and $27,000 for those over 50 or older.
+For IRA contributions, the yearly limit is $6,000 ($7,000 if you’re age 50 or older) for the tax year 2022.

 Tax type | Tax year | Age | Limit |